 The Office of Research and Innovation supports and encourages faculty and students to engage in research that will help us and our neighbors to live our lives to the fullest.
 As a one-stop source of information, the Office of Research and Innovation works toward the creation of new knowledge and its application through technology transfer.
 Current faculty and staff can contact the Office of Research and Innovation for resources and procedural information.

-The Offfice of Research and Innovation is pleased to present a our 2021 Fall Faculty Development Series (virtual), featuring the following workshops:
+The Offfice of Research and Innovation is pleased to present a our 2022 Spring Faculty Development Series (virtual), featuring the following:

 DU Faculty are invited to attend!
 For additional information (including zoom links), visit our DORI site.

 The Office of Research and Innovation encourages these endeavors through:

 - Fostering interdisciplinary and community partnerships.

 - Safe research with human subjects and animals

 The Office of Research and Innovation serves as the touch point for those outside the University who are interested in Technology Transfer .